A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

-In order to make reliable SCTP protocol flexible for video streaming, the Partially Reliable SCTP (PR-SCTP) extension was firstly defined in~\cite{Stewart2004rfc3758}, and later additional policies were specified in~\cite{tuexen2015additionalrfc}.
+In order to make reliable SCTP protocol flexible for video streaming, the Partially Reliable SCTP~(PR-SCTP) extension was specified in~\cite{Stewart2004rfc3758, tuexen2015additionalrfc}.
 Similar to the explained concept of partial reliability for MPTCP in Section~\ref{sec: MPTCP Based Approaches}, PR-SCTP introduced some {policies} for choosing reliability level.
 PR-SCTP supports choosing the retransmission policy by using either a maximum number or a time for retransmissions, and after that{,} the packet will not be retransmitted anymore.
 PR-SCTP shows benefits for time-sensitive applications involving video and audio streaming~\cite{wang2003performance}.
 In our surveyed works, the proposed approach in~\cite{sanson2010pr} utilized the partial reliability services of PR-SCTP for real-time H.264/AVC video streaming.
-H.264/AVC has a Network Adaptation Layer (NAL) feature, which is a layer of abstraction over the actual encoded data.
-NAL header contains decoding parameters and its level of importance for decoding.
-This information is used by PR-SCTP to decide the number of retransmissions for each I, P and B-frames.
+H.264/AVC has a Network Adaptation Layer~(NAL) feature, which is a layer of abstraction over the actual encoded data.
 A probabilistic model is developed to find optimum values for the maximum number of retransmissions for different types of frames in order to provide a trade-off between reliability and delay.
 Retransmissions are over the secondary paths.
 The result shows that the proposed solution outperforms UDP and TCP.